 All background information, application instructions, submission requirements, and selection criteria are included in this RFQ.
-The complete RFQ is also available for download on the MICD website.
+The complete RFQ is also available for download on the MICD website at micd.org.

-Applicants may submit qualification statements at any time before the submission deadline on January 31, 2014, 4:00 p.m.
+Applicants may submit qualification statements at any time before the submission deadline on Thursday, February 12, 2015, 4:00 p.m.
 Eastern time.
 All materials must be submitted as a single PDF document and emailed to trinity@micd.org.

 MICD will convene a public panel to select the partners based on the enclosed criteria.
 After partners have been selected, specific dates for the Regional Sessions will be determined by the selected institutions in consultation with MICD staff.
-We expect the 2014 Regional Sessions to be held in summer/fall 2014.
+We expect the Regional Sessions to be held in summer/fall 2015.
 Selected institutions will enter into a contract with AAF to perform the tasks listed in the enclosed section on Scope of Work.

-For more information, please contact Trinity Simons, MICD Director, at trinity@micd.org or 202.463.1390.
+For more information, please contact MICD Director Trinity Simons at trinity@micd.org.